neilhan/drop/README.md

 # drop

-This repo is a collection of log posts that may benefit the right readers.
+This repo is a collection of posts that may benefit the right readers.

 ## 20190403 [AWS Lambda performance exploration](./tech/AWS_Lambda_performance_exploration.md)